akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 ### The illusion of shared memory on modern computer architectures

-Programming models of the 80’-90’s conceptualize that writing to a variable means writing to a memory location directly (somewhat muddies the water that local variables might exist only in registers).
+Programming models of the 80'-90's conceptualize that writing to a variable means writing to a memory location directly (somewhat muddies the water that local variables might exist only in registers).
 On modern architectures - if we simplify things a bit - CPUs are writing to [cache lines](https://en.wikipedia.org/wiki/CPU_cache) instead of writing to memory directly.
 Most of these caches are local to the CPU core, that is, writes by one core are not visible by another.
-In order to make local changes visible to another core (and hence, to another thread) the cache line needs to be shipped to the other processor’s cache.
+In order to make local changes visible to another core (and hence, to another thread) the cache line needs to be shipped to the other processor's cache.

 On the JVM, we have to explicitly denote memory locations to be shared across threads by using _volatile_ markers or `Atomic` wrappers.
 Otherwise, we can access them only in a locked section.
-Why can’t we just mark all variables as volatile?
+Why can't we just mark all variables as volatile?
 Because shipping cache lines across cores is a very costly operation.
 It implicitly stalls the cores involved from doing additional work, and results in bottlenecks on the cache coherence protocol (the protocol CPUs use to transfer cache lines between main memory and other CPUs).